 RV Antifreeze Types – Know the Differences

-Not only is RV antifreeze completely separate to automotive antifreeze, but there are at least four antifreeze types intended for RVs.
+Not only is RV antifreeze completely separate from automotive antifreeze, but there are at least four antifreeze types intended for RVs.

 1. Recycled Antifreeze

-It’s possible to recycled antifreeze – believe it or not – when a considerable amount of it is used.
+It’s possible to recycle antifreeze – believe it or not – when a considerable amount of it is used.

 This is the case in the airline industry with jets flying through colder than cold conditions and must ensure their systems don’t freeze up, including their water pipes.